Mafia–Camorra War: Trials

 Rocco Valenti was arrested in January for participation in the DeMarco / Lombardi killing.
 He was jailed for ten months before being discharged in November 1918.
 He appeared later in court to testify against Charles Giordano in March 1919.
-Allesandro Vollero was tried for first degree murder in the case of Nicholas Morello and Charles Ubriaco.
+Alessandro Vollero was tried for first degree murder in the case of Nicholas Morello and Charles Ubriaco.
 Ralph Daniello testified against Vollero and stated the gang paid money to a detective named Michael Mealli.
 Mealli was reduced in rank and assigned to patrol duty.

 Following this, Judge Kapper was taken ill on February 18, causing a mistrial declaration.
 Vollero was retried on March 4 and was sentenced to life at Sing Sing.
 Pellegrino Morano, leader of the Coney Island faction, was convicted of murder in the second degree.
 He was sentenced to 20 years to life imprisonment at Sing Sing.
 Alphonso Sgroia, a Navy Street gang member, was sentenced on June 17, 1918, he received twelve years in Dannemora for the Nick Morello case.
 Sgroia testified against his fellow assailants and received a shorter prison sentence and deportation to Italy.
 Justice for Morello's and Ubriaco's death did not stop there.

 John Esposito and Antonio Notaro were sentenced in June 1918 from 6 to 10 years each for their participation in the murder.
 Ciro Terranova was tried for Complicity in June 1918 in connection with the DeMarco/Lombardi killing.
 Johnny Esposito, the killer of Lombardi, tried to testify against Terranova, but once it was proved that they were in the same gang, Ciro was acquitted due to lack of corroboration.
 Ralph Daniello's sentence was suspended due to the testimony he had given.
 An assault which cost him five years in Coney Island cut short his freedom.
 After his release in 1925, he was found shot near Metuchen, New Jersey.